MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/beam.rst

 Particle charges
 ----------------

 The physics of \MAD is aware of particle charges.
-To enable the compatibility with codes like MAD-X that ignores the particle charges, the global option ``nocharge`` can be used to control the behavior of created beams as shown by the following example:
+To enable the compatibility with codes like MAD-X that ignores the particle charges, the global option :literal:`nocharge` can be used to control the behavior of created beams as shown by the following example:

 .. code-block:: lua